rajeshreddykasala/appliance-control-service/README.md

 ```shell script
 > ./buildDocker.sh
 ```
-2) From the root of the application, execute to build the start the application:
+2) From the root of the application, execute to start the application:
 ```
 > docker-compose up
 ```